 - Since digestion is critical in the colder months, use slow cookers and make stews and congees to add extra warmth to your food and aid digestion.

-- If you have trouble digesting winter foods, supplement with digestive enzymes.
+- If you have trouble digesting winter foods, supplement with digestive enzymes or a natural prebiotic supplement lollipop.
 Digestive enzymes will help cut down on phlegm, runny noses, earaches, and respiratory problems.

 Our aim is always to help your body, mind, and spirit fall back into their natural rhythms.
 By following these seven simple tips to optimize your health this winter, you’ll improve your immune system and increase your chances of staying healthy and well.